 Using force-feedback hardware to provide what FundamentalVR describes as a flight simulator-like experience, the platform reproduces the sense of different tools touching and interacting with different tissues and bone.

-The software is designed to work with modern, off-the-shelf PCs or laptops, plus a standard VR headset and two haptic arm devices, while the simulations themselves have been accredited by the Royal College of Surgeons and the American Academy of Orthopedic Surgeons.
+The software is designed to work with modern, off-the-shelf PCs or laptops, plus a standard VR headset and two haptic arm devices, while the simulations themselves have been accredited by the Royal College of Surgeons.

 “We identified early on that FundamentalVR’s team was developing a platform that was very special,” said Tern CEO Al Sisto. “[It is] a training and data analysis offering which could revolutionize the skills development of surgical practice while at the same time creating a database of significant importance to the industry.”